Yash051003/Brute_Force_Attacks/README.md

 I dont know but maybe this command is only correct for the website which uses the php as a scripting language for thier backend , that's why i guess it use php in its command

+✅ Conclusion
+After going through this whole process, I now understand how dangerous brute force attacks can be — and how easy it is to simulate them if you know what you’re doing.
+But I also learned that with the right defenses, they’re totally preventable.

+If you're learning cybersecurity like me, I definitely recommend setting up your own lab and trying this out safely.
+Don’t ever try this on real websites — always stick to legal platforms made for practice.

+Let me know if you want help setting up your environment or creating your own fake login form for testing!